This page is designed to answer the following questions:

 - 5.1 Explain how the likelihood of abuse may be reduced by: • working with person centred values • encouraging active participation • promoting choice and rights • supporting individuals with awareness of personal safety (Level 3 Diploma in Adult Care, Safeguarding and protection in care settings)

-Person-centred values includes promoting an individual’s rights and especially their right to choice.
-By supporting individuals to make their own decisions you are encouraging independence, which will also have a positive affect on their confidence, self-esteem and general wellbeing.
+Person-centred values include promoting an individual’s rights and especially their right of choice.
+By supporting individuals to make their own decisions, you are encouraging independence, which will also have a positive effect on their confidence, self-esteem and general wellbeing.

 This is why person-centred, individualised care is so important.
 If the individual is at the centre of their care planning then they have the power to choose and control the way they are cared for, it limits the risk of unfair or harmful treatment.